aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 # Security Considerations

-The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555], Section 10.1.
+The extensions to the ACME protocol described in this document builds upon the Security Considerations and threat model defined in [@!RFC8555], Section 10.1.

 This document specifies that `renewalInfo` resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555's requirement that clients must send POST-as-GET requests to fetch resources from the server.
-This is because the information contained in `renewalInfo` resources is not considered confidential, and because allowing `renewalInfo` to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.
+This is because the information contained in `renewalInfo` resources is not considered confidential, and because allowing `renewalInfo` to be easily cached is advantageous to shed the load from clients which do not respect the Retry-After header.
+As always, servers should take measures to ensure that unauthenticated requests for renewal information cannot result in denial-of-service attacks.
+These measures might include ensuring that a cache does not include superfluous request headers or query parameters in its cache key, instituting IP-based rate limits, or other general best-practice measures.

 Note that this protocol could exhibit undesired behavior in the presence of significant clock skew between the ACME client and server.
 For example, a server might place the suggested renewal window wholly in the past to encourage a client to renew immediately; but a client with a sufficiently slow clock might see the suggested window as still being in the future.
 Server operators should take this concern into account when setting suggested renewal windows.
 However, many other protocols (including TLS handshakes themselves) fall apart with sufficient clock skew, so this is not seed as a particular hindrance to this protocol.